 which leads to the partition function

-where the time parameter $t$ is analogous to the temperature of the system, which can be used to express the weights as a Boltzmann distribution: $ w_{\mu}(\vect{x}, t) = \frac{1}{Z_N (\vect{x}, t)}e^{-\frac{1}{t} E_{\mu}} ~. $ Since the empirical score is a Boltzmann average according to Eq.~\eqref{eq:partition}, studying its fluctuation under the random sampling of the data allows us to quantify the deviations from the exact score due to memorization effects.
+where the time parameter $t$ is analogous to the temperature of the system, which can be used to express the weights as a Boltzmann distribution: $ w_{\mu}(\vect{x}, t) = \frac{1}{Z (\vect{x}, t)}e^{-\frac{1}{t} E_{\mu}} ~. $ The number of data points is taken to scales as $N = \exp(\alpha d)$.
+Since the empirical score is a Boltzmann average according to Eq.~\eqref{eq:partition}, studying its fluctuation under the random sampling of the data allows us to quantify the deviations from the true score due to memorization effects.
 In our case, the energy levels are distributed according to

 For small values of $t$ and large dataset sizes, the empirical score can be shown to be self-averaging, meaning that it is insensitive to the specific sampling of the training points, resulting to generalization of the underlying distribution.
-More formally, from the physical theory of REMs \citep{Derrida1981}, we know that, at the asymptotic limit of $d \rightarrow \infty$, the statistical system specified by Eq.~\eqref{eq:empirical distribution} undergoes a random phase transition that separates a self-averaging high-temperature regime to a \emph{condensation} regimes where Boltzmann averages depend on a small (i.e. sub-exponential) fraction of energy levels \citep{Montanari2009}.
-In Supp.~\ref{app:positional-rem}, we show that, for $d$ much smaller that $N$, the condensation time for linear manifold data is, to a leading exponential order, equal to
+More formally, from the physical theory of REMs \citep{derrida1981rem}, we know that, at the asymptotic limit of $d \rightarrow \infty$, the statistical system specified by Eq.~\eqref{eq:empirical-distribution} undergoes a phase transition that separates a self-averaging high-temperature regime from a \emph{condensation} regimes where Boltzmann averages depend on a small (i.e. sub-exponential) fraction of energy levels \citep{montanari2009information}.
+By considering the position $\vect{x}$ as a quenched variable in the problem, we can use the statistical mechanics of REMs to find a positional dependent condensation time.
+In the more extensive dissertation contained in the Supplementary Material, we show that such position dependent condensation time for linear manifold data is, for a large ratio $\log(N)/d$, equal to